mapbox/node-cpp-skel/README.md

 To learn more about what exactly is happening with threads behind the scenes in Node and how `UV_THREADPOOL_SIZE` is involved, check out [this great blogpost](https://www.future-processing.pl/blog/on-problems-with-threads-in-node-js/).

-Feel free to play around with these bench tests and profile to get a better idea of how threading can affect the performance of your code.
+Feel free to play around with these bench tests, and profile the code to get a better idea of how threading can affect the performance of your code.
 We are in the process of [adding more benchmarks](https://github.com/mapbox/node-cpp-skel/issues/30) that demonstrate a number of other scenarios.